Is FREE worth non-compliance or losing your study data?

 Legal and Privacy Issues

-As clinicians working with protected health information, you and your research staff are subject to Health Insurance Portability and Accountability Act (HIPAA) laws.
+As researchers working with protected health information, you and your staff are subject to Health Insurance Portability and Accountability Act (HIPAA) laws.
 Google Voice is a consumer product, and it is not covered under Google’s current business associate agreement.
 For these reasons, the app does not meet HIPAA security standards, and using it to communicate with research participants is a violation of HIPAA law.

 Given the large amount of sensitive information that your study deals with, protecting participant privacy is a top priority.
 Google Voice’s unsecured channel leaves your participants’ information vulnerable to hackers, and the Federal Trade Commission also fined Google for privacy violations in late 2019.
 In short, you’re wise to avoid trusting Google Voice with any protected health information.